SparkPost/support-docs/articles/deliverability/ded-ip-full-circle-dns.md

 ```

 You can also use online tools such as [MX Toolbox](https://mxtoolbox.com/ReverseLookup.aspx/) to view this relationship.

-## Why is this useful?
-Checks such as [DKIM](https://www.sparkpost.com/docs/faq/why-configure-dkim/) and [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) use published records on your sending domain’s DNS, and do not rely on full-circle reverse DNS.

-Anecdotally, full-circle reverse DNS [may support your email reputation](https://wordtothewise.com/2015/06/ptr-records/) with some mailbox providers.

 ## EHLO hostnames in the outbound SMTP conversation
 When SparkPost delivers email onwards to a mailbox provider, the SMTP conversation starts with the remote provider announcing themselves, and SparkPost replies with its hostname in the EHLO command, like this.
 The lines from SparkPost are annotated thus: `>`